probing-lab/probing-lab.github.io/_tools/mora.md

 title: Mora
 style: fill
 color: primary
-description:  <div align="justify">Mora is an automated tool for generating invariants of probabilistic programs.
-Inputs to Mora are so-called Prob-solvable loops, that is probabilistic programs with polynomial assignments over random variables and parametrized distributions.</div>
+description: Mora is an automated tool for generating invariants of probabilistic programs.
+Inputs to Mora are so-called Prob-solvable loops, that is probabilistic programs with polynomial assignments over random variables and parametrized distributions.
 ---

-## Mora
+# Mora

  <div align="justify">Mora is an automated tool for generating invariants of probabilistic programs.
 Inputs to
  Mora are so-called Prob-solvable loops that are probabilistic programs with polynomial